bigdata4mobility/bigdata4mobility.github.io/datapage_geolife.md

 ### 2.1 Intra-day Temporal Occupancy

-**Description**: One of the metric for temporal sparsity is intra-day temporal occupancy, which measures the number of 30-minute time slots in a day in which a device was observed at least once.
+**Description**: Intra-day temporal occupancy measures the number of 30-minute time slots in a day in which a device was observed at least once (in the time slot).
 This measure is to capture the potential data sparsity within the day.
 For each 30 minites time slot, we count how many trajectories (a sequence of records for a device in one day) contain records for the corresponding time slot and plot the percent of the number of trajectories for each time slot to the total number of trajectories.
 We do calculations for each year and whole time period (all years).

 | Figure | Figure |
 |--------|--------|